Woodhouse, Siguenza and writer Rachel Grossman’s latest comedy-drama, Beachtown, is equally ambitious.

 After the different artifacts are shared with the Beachtown citizens, they are asked to vote on removing one that no longer reflects the morals of the town.
 Following the removal of an artifact, proposals for a replacement object are then discussed by the residents.

 Entertainment begins 30 minutes before showtime, and theatregoers who stop by can meet the optimistic and very Californian mayor Steve Novak (Jason Heil), conservative reporter Damon Haynes (Antonio T.J.
-Jonson) and the eager archivist Gloria Ramirez (Sandra Ruiz) at the Lyceum Theatres lobby and the Lyceum Space (Sean Fanning’s set is full of festive decorations).
+Johnson) and the eager archivist Gloria Ramirez (Sandra Ruiz) at the Lyceum Theatres lobby and the Lyceum Space (Sean Fanning’s set is full of festive decorations).
 What’s fun about interacting with the performers is their commitment to the characters they play.

 Heil, who looks the part owing to costume designer Anastasia Pautova’s clothing, and Johnson, in particular, are very spontaneous with their improvised acting styles.